anuj-glitch/employee-attrition-rate/README.md

 # employee-attrition-rate
-### HackerEarth ML Challenge - Predict the employee attrition rate in organizations.
+### Predict the employee attrition rate in organizations.

 ## Problem statement